-RM\EntryPoints and RM\EnumEntryPoints
+RM EntryPoints and RM EnumEntryPoints

 When the runtime system loads an optional support module, it looks for the exported symbols RM\EntryPoints and RM\EnumEntryPoints to determine whether the support module contains any COBOL-callable functions.
 Each optional support module defines only those COBOL-callable functions defined in that support module using either the RM\EntryPoints symbol declaration or the RM\EnumEntryPoints entry point.
-If neither of these symbols is exported, then the runtime system looks for an .EDATA section in the DLL.
+For backward compatibility, if neither of these symbols is exported, then the runtime system looks for an .EDATA section in the DLL.
 If the .EDATA section is found, the exported names listed in the .EDATA section are considered to be COBOL-callable functions; otherwise, the DLL is considered not to contain any COBOL-callable functions.

-The use of the subprogram name table RM\EntryPoints is described on page G-4.
+The use of the subprogram name table RM\EntryPoints is described in the section C Subprogram Name Table Structure on Windows (on page 182).